How to blur the background in Photoshop Tutorial

 By repeating the steps above, you can keep tweaking the Iris Blur.
 Simply go to the top of the Blur Gallery option once you’re happy with your background.
 Your changes will be saved after you click OK.

-It might assist you to increase the focus on your subject by blurring the backdrop of your photographs in Photoshop or giving the background a slight out-of-focus look.
+It might assist you in increasing the focus on your subject by blurring the backdrop of your photographs in Photoshop or giving the background a slight out-of-focus look.
 It’s also a highly sought-after look that every wedding photographer should be able to achieve.

 Final words

 It will take some work to master adding a motion blur effect to your images, but once you do, you will notice a significant difference.
-Hope this article will be helpful in teaching you how to blur the background of an image.
+Hope this article will help teach you how to blur the background of an image.

 Leave a Comment